- Want to work with numbers and solve business problems? Looking to use leading entreprise systems like SAP and SAGE 50 accounts?

 If you successfully complete this degree with the relevant course options, you will be exempt from a number of exam papers leading to professional qualifications from ACCA, AIA, CIMA and CIPFA.
 This will set you on the path to becoming a qualified accountant after university and increasing career earning potential within accountancy sector.

 You will study core and optional courses with an emphasis on financial systems and models, including quantitative analysis and management accounting control systems.

 We have strong connections with the City and companies in Canary Wharf, the financial centres in London.
 This offers you networking, mentoring and internship opportunities, making it a perfect location to start your career.

 You will have the option to undertake a work placement in your third year, providing insight and practical skills which employers seek in graduates.
-Previous university students have secured placement years at the NHS and Walt Disney.
+Previous university students have secured placement years at the NHS and Disney.

 Our Greenwich Employability Passport scheme recognises and rewards your participation in additional activities such as part-time work, volunteering, student societies or industry guest lectures.